Last updated: 28 January 2021

 The process only takes a matter of minutes, provided you use a switching service regulated by Ofgem.
-First check to see the service has committed to Ofgem’s Confidence Code, a professional code of practice used to govern energy price comparison sites which, if they follow the Code, commit to displaying fair, unbiased results.
-So, whether you’re on a green-friendly plan or prepayment tariff, you’ll have additional options to choose from that suit your individual situation.
+First verify the comparison website has committed to Ofgem’s Confidence Code – this is a professional code of practice used to govern energy price comparison sites that, when followed, commits the site to displaying fair, unbiased results.
+Then, enter your personal details so that whether you’re looking for an environmentally-friendly plan or currently on a prepayment tariff, you’ll have additional options to choose from that suit your individual situation.

 Once you’ve made the decision to switch energy providers, there’s no need to notify your current supplier just yet.
-You will need to gather some information before you use an energy comparison website.
+First, gather the information you need so SaveOnEnergy can help you compare energy deals.
 If you have a recent energy bill handy, this will cover all your bases.
-The main information you’ll need is your postcode and the name of your current gas and electricity supplier.
-You’ll be asked about your current plan and usage, but don’t worry if you don’t have the specifics because you can answer a series of basic lifestyle questions instead.
+It’ll supply the main information you’ll need: postcode, plus the name of your current gas and electricity supplier.
+You’ll be asked about your current plan and usage, which should be on your bill too, but if you don’t have the specifics you can answer a series of basic lifestyle questions instead to get a reasonable estimate.
 Finally, it doesn’t hurt to have your bank details ready to sign up for Direct Debit.

-The final thing to check before you make the switch is whether there’s a cancellation fee if you have a fixed term plan.
-This is one instance where you might need to ring your current supplier, if you can’t find the information on your utility bill.
+The final thing to check before you make the switch is whether your current tariff has a cancellation fee, common on fixed-term plans that still have 49 days or more to run.
+This is one instance where you might need to ring your current supplier if you can’t find the information on your utility bill.

 Once you’ve gathered the relevant information, switching suppliers is a straightforward process.

-Enter your details into the comparison site.
-This will show the details available specifically within your postcode.
+Enter your details into our postcode entry box.
+This will show those energy tariffs and deals that are available within your postcode.

-Plug in your energy usage details from your current plan to narrow the plans down to those that suit your household consumption.
+Plug in your energy usage details from your current plan (or answer the lifestyle questions) to narrow the plans down to those that suit your household consumption.

-Compare energy prices, select a plan and confirm your switch by setting up a new account.
-You’ll need to enter in your address and bank details for the smoothest transition.
+Compare energy prices, select a plan, and confirm your switch by setting up your new account.
+Enter your address and bank details for a smooth transition.

-When you compare energy prices, you’ll see a wide range of different price points and features.
+When you compare energy prices, you’ll see a wide range of different tariffs and features.
 The choice can be overwhelming at first, but you can apply filters to refine the selection and make it easier.
 Here are a few of the main options:

-The cheapest prices on gas and electricity are usually part of fixed rate energy deals.
-These lock in energy prices for a set time period of usually one or two years.
-You’ll avoid changes in price due to fluctuations in global supply and demand, which can lead to more predictable, stable rates.
+The cheapest prices for gas and electricity are usually part of fixed-rate energy deals.
+These lock in energy prices for a set period of usually one or two years.
+You’ll avoid changes in price due to fluctuations in global supply and demand, which means you’re better able to budget for your energy usage.

-The downside of fixed rate deals is that they usually charge a cancellation fee if you decide to leave the plan and switch energy providers before the contract has ended.
+The downside of fixed-rate deals is that they usually charge a cancellation fee if you decide to leave the plan and switch energy providers before the contract has ended (but an increasing number don’t lock you in like this, so always check).
 If flexibility is important to you, a variable or standard rate might be a better choice.
 These usually cost more, but they offer greater freedom.

-Are you always on the hunt for ways to improve your efficiency at home?
+Are you always on the hunt for ways to reduce your impact on the environment?
 Green tariffs offer energy sourced from renewable supplies, including solar and wind power.
 They’ll usually be higher in price, but you’ll lower your carbon footprint in the process.

-Some people like having the security of always knowing exactly what they’re paying for their energy, in advance.
+Some people like having the security of paying for their energy in advance to avoid falling into debt.
 A pay-as-you-go plan with a prepayment meter would be a good option in this case.
 It’s also the best option if you have outstanding energy debt, as your debt can be paid off in small increments.

 Compare all these options to find a plan that is the best fit for your household, in terms of price as well as flexibility and other features.

-If you use an accredited site to compare energy prices, there’s no need to contact your supplier at any point in the process.
+If you use an accredited site like SaveOnEnergy to compare energy prices, there’s no need to contact your supplier at any point in the process.
 After you’ve compared deals and completed the switching request, the comparison site will contact the new supplier on your behalf.
-They’ll get in touch with your current supplier to arrange the switchover date for a smooth transition.
+Your new supplier will then get in touch with your current supplier to arrange the switchover date for a smooth transition.

 One thing to remember is that you’ll need to provide meter readings to both your new and old provider on the switchover day, to make sure there are no discrepancies in your billing.

 You’ll receive a welcome pack from your new energy supplier with all the relevant details about your choice of plan.
-You’ll have two weeks to change your mind without penalty, so you’re always free to continue hunting around for a better deal during this time.
+You’ll have two weeks to change your mind without penalty, so you’re always free to continue hunting around for a better deal during this cooling-off period.